Treating Hair Loss Through Korean Medicine: Pattern Differentiation and Why It Matters

 The Follicle Cycle and Its Clinical Vulnerabilities

-The clinical implication is that significant hair shedding appearing two to four months after a stressful event is typically telogen effluvium rather than androgenetic hair loss — the timing reflects the follicle cycle delay between the triggering event and the visible shed.
-These cases are often self-limiting once the trigger resolves, but constitutional support accelerates recovery and reduces the degree of permanent follicle miniaturization that can occur if telogen effluvium is prolonged.
+The clinical implication is that significant hair shedding appearing two to four months after a stressful event is often telogen effluvium rather than androgenetic hair loss — the timing reflects the follicle cycle delay between the triggering event and the visible shed.
+These cases are frequently self-limiting once the trigger resolves, and constitutional support may accelerate recovery and reduce the degree of follicle miniaturization that can occur if telogen effluvium is prolonged.

 What Actually Works: Pattern-Matched Interventions

 For liver blood deficiency, blood-tonifying approaches are primary.
-This includes herbal support (Dang Gui, He Shou Wu, and related blood-building herbs), dietary attention to iron and protein adequacy (with actual testing rather than supplementation by assumption), and elimination of the factors that deplete liver blood — particularly excessive bleeding in women, chronic sleep deprivation, and the emotional expenditure that in Korean medicine is understood to deplete liver function over time.
+This includes herbal support (Danggui 當歸, Hasuo 何首烏, and related blood-building herbs), dietary attention to iron and protein adequacy (with actual testing rather than supplementation by assumption), and reducing the factors that deplete liver blood — particularly excessive bleeding in women, chronic sleep deprivation, and the emotional expenditure that in Korean medicine is understood to deplete liver function over time.
+One safety note on Hasuo (何首烏, also sold internationally as fo-ti or Polygonum multiflorum): it has been associated with cases of drug-induced liver injury, so it should be used only under professional supervision, at appropriate processing and dose, and discontinued with medical review if any sign of liver trouble appears — not taken as a self-prescribed supplement.

-For heat damaging Yin, the approach requires simultaneously nourishing Yin and clearing deficiency heat — a more complex clinical balance that requires both restraint of the heat that is damaging the follicles and rebuilding of the Yin that has been depleted.
-Lifestyle modifications are essential in this pattern: the constitutional heat that damages Yin cannot be controlled with herbs alone if the patient continues to drive themselves at the pace that produced the depletion.
-Rest is not optional in this pattern; it is part of the treatment protocol.
+For heat damaging Yin, the approach requires simultaneously nourishing Yin and clearing deficiency heat — a more delicate clinical balance that requires both restraining the heat that is damaging the follicles and rebuilding the Yin that has been depleted.
+Lifestyle modification is essential in this pattern: the constitutional heat that damages Yin cannot be controlled with herbs alone if the patient continues to drive themselves at the pace that produced the depletion.
+Rest is not optional here; it is part of the treatment.

 The Role of Scalp Circulation

 In Korean medicine terms, this addresses a component of local Qi and Blood stagnation that can impair the delivery of constitutionally-generated vitality to the follicles.
-Constitutional treatment builds the supply; local circulation work ensures the supply reaches its destination.
+Constitutional treatment builds the supply; local circulation work helps the supply reach its destination.

 Hair restoration through constitutional treatment is slower than pharmaceutical approaches, and slower than topical treatments that directly stimulate the follicle cycle.
-But its results, when the correct pattern is identified and consistently addressed, are genuinely restorative rather than symptom-suppressive — because the treatment is addressing the body that grows the hair, not just the hair itself.
+But its results, when the correct pattern is identified and consistently addressed — and when any underlying medical cause has been excluded — can be genuinely restorative rather than symptom-suppressive, because the treatment is addressing the body that grows the hair, not just the hair itself.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.